schollz/oooooo/README.md

 - rate: shift+K2/K3 reverses
 - others: shift+K2/K3 toggles lfo

+all 114 parameters are availbe via the global menu.

+there is a quick menu available on screen which you can navigate. change loops with E1 and change parameters/modes with E2. here's a brief rundown:

 **recording:**

 - with no parameter selected, press shift+K3 to prime recording. when primed, recording will automatically begin when incoming audio rises above a threshold. the recording threshold can be set by global parameter "`rec thresh`".